Look For Work

 - Find out how people in the organization usually dress.
 Visit the organization and observe the people who work there.
 Or ask the receptionist or someone you know who works for the company.

-- Dress for the interview like an employee but one level higher.
+- Dress for the interview like an employee but 1 level higher.

-- Style, colour, fabric and accessories all affect your image.
-Be conservative.
+- Style, colour, fabric, and accessories all affect your image.

 - Ask friends and family for feedback about what you’re planning to wear.